 2. Design a plan of action to challenge at least one of those biases, showing how to respond when facing a triggering interaction when in a counselor role.

-Note: This is a personal refection.
+Note: This is a personal reflection.
 There are no right or wrong answers!
 Do not turn in your answers to the assessment; just your reaction.
 This assignment is part of a pre/post evaluation and will be repeated at the end of the semester as part of your Self- Awareness Project (SAP).

 Requirements: